If there's a place where you can find me after a food tour, this is a library. An oasis of silence in the desert of

 Biblioteca Estense takes its name from the noble family of Ferrara.
-When Modena became the capital of the dukedom, the library changed location.
+When Modena became the capital of the dukedom, the library changed its location.

 Borso's Bible is its best-kept secret.
 A full gallery in a miniature book that took 6 years of work by masters of Italian Renaissance.

 Largo Porta Sant'Agostino, 337, 41121 Modena